 Failure to equalize middle ear pressure can lead to negative pressure causing tympanic membrane retraction, mucoperiosteal thickening and even acquired cholesteatomas due to the aforementioned retraction of the tympanic membrane.

-May show opacification of the middle ear cavity +/- adjacent mastoid aircells due to secretory otitis and there usually no ossicular chain erosion or disruption unless there is a superimposed infection - inflammation 4.
+High resolution CT of the temporal bone may show opacification of the middle ear cavity +/- adjacent mastoid air cells due to secretory otitis and there is usually no ossicular chain erosion or disruption unless there is a superimposed infective and/or inflammatory process 4.

 Treatment and prognosis